SeanJ88/EC2-Auto-recovery/README.md

 ### Suggested Improvements

-Currenly the Two Lambda Functions are written in NodeJS and are currently are await functions.
+Currently, the Two Lambda Functions are written in NodeJS and are currently are await functions.

 All logic for the Lambdas are contained in the lib.js file.